Dr. George Ashe Bronson House

 The Dr. George Ashe Bronson House is a 136-year-old historic house on Washington Ave in St. Louis, Missouri.
-It was built in 1885 for prominent local dentist Dr. George Ashe Bronson as both an office and as a residence for him and his widowed mother.
+It was built in 1885 for prominent local dentist Dr. George Ashe Bronson as both an office and a residence for him and his widowed mother.
 Bronson lived in the house until his death in 1932.
 The home was listed on the National Register of Historic Places in 2015.

 Description

 The house is a brick home in the style of the Late Victorian era with design elements from other styles popular at the time of its construction.
-It stands at two-and-one-half stories tall at sits at the corner of Washington Avenue and Compton Avenue.
+It stands at two-and-one-half stories tall and sits at the corner of Washington Avenue and Compton Avenue.
 The first floor contains seven primary rooms.

 History

-The home was built by the Boston architectural firm Peabody & Stearns and St. Louis developers Pierce Furber in 1885.
-After the death of Dr. Bronson the home transferred to a trust until its purchase by a developer in 2014.
+The home was built by the Boston architectural firm Peabody & Stearns and St. Louis developers Pierce P. Furber in 1885, after the death of Dr. Bronson, the home was transferred to a trust until its purchase by a developer in 2014.